rcky844/knowledge-handbook/Chemistry/Structures and Patterns in Chemicals/Structure and bondings/Simple molecules/Intermolecular forces/Van der Waals' forces.md

 > [!tip] Shape of molecules and boiling / melting points
 > ![[mpbp_shapes_of_molecules.webp|500]]
-> - Pentane has a higher boiling point as it is <span style="color: lightgreen">more linear in shape</span> than 2,2-dimethylpropane, the contact surface area between molecules is larger.
+> - Pentane has a higher boiling point as it is <span class="hi-green">more linear in shape</span> than 2,2-dimethylpropane, the contact surface area between molecules is larger.
 The strength of van der Waals' forces is higher <u>in liquid state</u>.
-> - 2,2-dimethylpropane has a higher melting point as it has a <span style="color: lightgreen">higher packing efficiency</span> than pentane.
+> - 2,2-dimethylpropane has a higher melting point as it has a <span class="hi-green">higher packing efficiency</span> than pentane.
 The strength of van der Waals' forces is higher <u>in solid state</u>.